 Wampum: Stories from the shells of Native America

 Wampum: Stories from the Shells of Native America is the story of Wampanoag Native America.
 The Wampanoag people have lived in north eastern America for 12,000 years.
 Their nation extended beyond Boston, into Central Massachusetts and south to Rhode Island.
 The Mayflower passengers arrived there in 1620.
-Yet for almost 400 years, the impact of the Mayflower’s arrival on the Wampanoag Nation has been widely marginalised in the telling of Mayflower history.
+Yet for almost 400 years, the impact of the Mayflower’s arrival on the Wampanoag Nation has been widely marginalised in the telling of Mayflower history

-It unites contemporary indigenous artists and educators in the USA with museums and historic collections in the UK.
+The exhibition unites contemporary indigenous artists and educators in the USA with museums and historic collections in the UK.
 It features the first artistic commission from the UK to acknowledge our cultural connection to the Wampanoag Native American nation – a new wampum belt.

 Wampum belts are a tapestry of art and tribal history.
 Made from the purple and white shells of the whelk and quahog, wampum beads embody the Wampanoag connection to the sea and to life itself.
 Each shell bead is imbued with memory and meaning by the maker.